-The committee will meet quarterly and thoroughly examine the nature of the appointments and the related employment issues and report back to the parties by July 1, 2022 with recommendations for administrative, contractual, regulatory, and/or statutory actions if and where applicable.
+The committee will meet quarterly and thoroughly examine the nature of the appointments and the related employment issues and report back to the parties by July 1, 2024 with recommendations for administrative, contractual, regulatory, and/or statutory actions if and where applicable.

+Michael Volforte Wayne Spence

+Director President

-Michael N. Volforte Director Governor's Office of Employee Relations
+Office of Employee Relations Public Employees Federation

 Let this letter confirm and continue our mutual understandings reached in connection with travel reimbursement during negotiation of the 2016-2019 State/PEF Agreement.
 The parties are both committed to identifying and rectifying any impediments to timely processing of employee requests for travel reimbursement.
 Toward that end, the parties shall establish a joint standing committee on employee travel reimbursement.
-The Committee shall be composed of three designees of the Director of the Governor's Office of Employee Relations and three designees of the President of PEF.
+The Committee shall be composed of three designees of the Director of the Office of Employee Relations and three designees of the President of PEF.
 The Committee shall meet quarterly unless the parties mutually agree to a different meeting frequency.